The Liberty Bell is one of the most famous visible symbols of freedom in our Nation’s history.

-It was used to announce the first public reading of our Declaration of Independence and celebrated the 100th anniversary of President George Washington’s birth.
-After the Civil War, it was sent on tour throughout the South to rebuild the spirit of a broken nation, and it was used to announce the news of the successful D-Day invasion in World War II.
+It was used to announce the first public reading of our Declaration of Independence and to celebrate the 100th anniversary of President George Washington’s birth.
+After the Civil War, it was sent on tour throughout the South to rebuild the spirit of a broken Nation, and it was used to announce the news of the successful D-Day invasion in World War II.

 In 1751, the Province of Pennsylvania Assembly voted to commemorate the 50th anniversary of “The Charter of Privileges” (first adopted by William Penn in 1701) by commissioning a bell.
 That remarkable document granted the colonists generous liberties and privileges unheard of in the world they came from.
 Prior to placing the order for the Liberty Bell from the Whitechapel Foundry in London, a Quaker member of the Pennsylvania Assembly, Isaac Norris, suggested the new Liberty Bell should have this Bible verse inscribed on it, “Proclaim Liberty Throughout All the Land Unto All the Inhabitants Thereof . . . .”
 The Assembly agreed.

-The famous Liberty Bell arrived in Philadelphia in the Fall of 1752.
+The Liberty Bell arrived in Philadelphia in 1752.
 It was eventually hung in the steeple of the State House (which later became Independence Hall) in 1753.
 Unfortunately, the Bell cracked almost immediately and needed to be recast at least two more times.
 Its most famous day in history was still to come.

-That day was July 8, 1776, when the framers of the Declaration of Independence emerged from Independence Hall to publicly read this history-changing document for the first time.
-Above them the Liberty Bell rang out strong and clear, beckoning citizens from all over the City of Philadelphia to hear the news that a new nation had been born: The United States of America.
-Since then, the echo of the Liberty Bell has rung throughout the ages.
+That day was July 8, 1776, when the Framers of the Declaration of Independence emerged from Independence Hall to publicly read this history-changing document for the first time.
+Above them, the Liberty Bell rang out strong and clear, beckoning citizens from all over the City of Philadelphia to hear the news that a new nation had been born: The United States of America.
+Since then, the echo of the Liberty Bell has rung out both literally and metaphorically as it was irreparably cracked in the early 20th century.
+However, its resounding message of liberty still rings in the hearts of every American.
 It has sounded out hope, freedom, and opportunity to oppressed and struggling people everywhere.

-Today we live in a time when differing cultures and perhaps entire civilizations have come into sharp conflict.
-Sadly, there are those in the world who seek to deprive us and people of the world everywhere of the blessings of liberty, freedom of thought and religion, and the right to determine our own future.
+Today, we live in a time when differing cultures and perhaps entire civilizations have come into sharp conflict.
+Sadly, there are those in the world who seek to deprive liberty, freedom of thought and religion, and the right to determine their own future.

-May the Author of Liberty grant you this same contentment and prosperity this Thanksgiving season and may liberty continue to ring out loud and strong from this great land to the entire world.
+May the Author of Liberty grant you contentment and prosperity this Thanksgiving season and may liberty continue to ring out loud and strong from this great land to the entire world.